 Anyone interested in completing the Certificate in Operational Leadership may complete a Southwestern College Professional Studies Application for Admission.
 The five courses comprising the Operational Leadership Certificate can be completed in eight months or less with no prerequisites.

-Individuals completing the Operational Leadership Certificate at Southwestern College may apply these 15 credit hours earned toward a Bachelor of Science degree with a major in Strategic Leadership or they can be applied as electives in other bachelor degrees offered by Southwestern College Professional Studies.
+Individuals completing the Operational Leadership Certificate at Southwestern College may apply these 15 credit hours earned toward a Bachelor of Science degree with a major in Strategic Leadership or as electives in other bachelor degrees offered by Southwestern College Professional Studies.

 The Operational Leadership Certificate is offered in an Online format.
 Courses are delivered in six-week sessions to allow maximum flexibility for busy professionals.